 We know that throughout our lives we will come across opportunities disguised as challenges, and often these are opportunities to change ourselves.
-I’ve previously discussed how to get motivated and how to deal with motivation fading.
-What I haven’t discussed is how to choose which changes to make.

-The First Question: Do I Want To?
+The First Question: Do You Want To?

-“Do I want to make this change?”
+“Do you want to make this change?”

 Some of the things to consider when I am asking myself this question are: